How to Grill New York Strip Steaks

 For Rare

 Let one hand hang limp.
 With the index finger of the other hand push gently into the soft triangle of flesh between the thumb and index finger of the hanging hand.
 It will offer very little resistance, give way easily, and feel soft and spongy.
-That is the feel of rare steak.
+That is the feel of a rare steak.

 For Medium-Rare

 Extend the hand in front of you and spread the finger.
 Press the same spot with the index finger of the other hand.
-The flesh will be firmer but not hard, springy, and slightly.
-Resistant.
+The flesh will be firmer but not hard, springy, and slightly resistant.
 This is the feel of medium-rare steak.

 For Medium